Atharva12072004/spotify-music-reccomender/README.md

 Spotify Music Recommender This repository provides a music recommendation system that uses Spotify's API to suggest personalized songs based on user preferences and listening history.
 The system offers accurate recommendations using machine learning techniques by analyzing track features like tempo, energy and genre.
 Author - Atharva Kailas Harane

 Corizo Minor Project

-Titel - Spotify Songs’ Genre Segmentation
+Title - Spotify Songs’ Genre Segmentation

-USE below command to run reccomendation model streamlit run recommender.py
+USE below command to run reccomendation model

+streamlit run recommender.py

 Project Output Instructions :

 •	Perform data pre-processing operations.

 •	As a part of data analysis and visualizations draw all the possible plots to provide essential informations and to derive some meaningful     insights.

 •	Show your correlation matrix of features according to the datasets.

 •	Find out and plot different clusters according to different parameters like playlist genres , playlist names.

 •	Build your model and show your final result so that the recommendation system can be built  based on that.

 Output:

 1) DATA PRE-PROCESSING OPERATIONS

 ![alt text](image.png)